GFA-spec/GFA-spec/GFA2-spec.md

 referring to segments, edges, or other groups that are *separated by single spaces* (i.e. the list is in a single column of the tab-delimited format).
 In the case of paths every reference must be oriented, and not so in a set.
-U/O-lines with the same name are considered to be concatenated together in the order in which they appear, and a group list may refer to another group recursively.
+A group list may refer to another group recursively.
 It is an error for a U-line and an O-line to have the same name.

 An unordered collection or set defined in a U-line refers to